GIXLabs/input_challenge_ntu/src/README.md

 The code is changed by plugging the Raspberry Pi Pico directly into your computer via a USB cable and editing the file marked `code.py` which can be done using any text editor (even NotePad or TextEdit).

 We recommend using [Mu Editor](https://codewith.mu/en/download) as it has a built in serial terminal that will allow you to debug the code with print statements.

+## Keycodes
+If you would like to change which keystrokes the board makes, you will need this [list of keycodes](https://docs.circuitpython.org/projects/hid/en/latest/_modules/adafruit_hid/keycode.html).